 Several methods are used to alter the color and appearance of tropical fish.
 Coloring fish stresses them and makes them more susceptible to disease.
 Young fish that are not fully grown are often stunted by the painting process.
 Others are not killed outright, but contract disease as a result and die later.

-Some methods result in mortality rates as high as 80%.
+Some methods result in mortality rates as high as 80 percent.
 Many of the survivors will have an abbreviated lifespan.
-Nine out of ten painted fish will lose their coloration within a matter of months.
+Nine out of 10 painted fish will lose their coloration within a matter of months.

-- Fruit Tetras: Created by dipping the White Skirt Tetra, an albino morph of the popular Black Skirt Tetra.
+Created by dipping the white skirt tetra, an albino morph of the popular black skirt tetra.
 These are usually painted pastel colors and given fruit names such as strawberry tetra, blueberry tetra, grape tetra, or simply mixed fruit.
 Some marketers have gone so far as painting the fish special colors for holidays.
 For example, the red and blue dye is used to create a patriotic colored fish for the fourth of July.
 Orange dyed versions are sold with naturally colored blackfish during the Halloween season.

-- Jelly Beans & Bubblegum Parrots: These are painted versions of the Blood Parrot, a fish that is created by crossbreeding certain species of cichlids.
+These are painted versions of the blood parrot, a fish that is created by crossbreeding certain species of cichlids.
 The hybrid fish are dyed bright colors, such as blue, purple, green, and red.
 Like other dyed fish, many do not survive the process, and those that do often have a damaged immune system.

-- Blueberry Oscars: Albino Oscars are injected with dye to give them a brilliant blue color.
-Recently additional colors have appeared on the market, similar to the Jelly Bean Parrots.
+Albino Oscars are injected with dye to give them a brilliant blue color.
+Recently additional colors have appeared on the market, similar to the jelly bean parrots.

-- Painted Corys: To make them more attractive to potential buyers, some corys are now being injected with dyes to color their tail or other parts of their body.
+To make them more attractive to potential buyers, some corys are now being injected with dyes to color their tail or other parts of their bodies.